28647

 Biography

 BiographyBorn in Wellington in 1912, Hera Katene-Horvath was fondly known as 'Aunty Dovey'.
+From the time she was a baby, Hera was known as "Dovey" because her father often called her "My Little Dove".

 Aunty Dovey was of Ngāti Toa, Ngāti Tama, Te Āti Awa, Te Rarawa and Ngāti Whātua descent, and was educated at Te Waipounamu Maori Girls' College in Christchurch.
 She undertook wartime factory work making Army bottles.